geodynamics/aspect/cookbooks/visualizing_phase_diagram/doc/visualizing_phase_diagram.md

 modified at a higher temperature.
 In spite of the complexities of mantle phases, the focus of this first example is to simply illustrate this approach of visualizing it.
-Beyond showing the diagram, We have also used the &ldquo;lineout&rdquo; feature in VisIt to export the data along two vertical lines at $T = \SI{1173}{K}$ and $T = \SI{1673}{K}$ (Figure [2]).
+Beyond showing the diagram, We have also used the "lineout" feature in VisIt to export the data along two vertical lines at $T = \SI{1173}{K}$ and $T = \SI{1673}{K}$ (Figure [2]).
 The figure for $T = \SI{1173}{K}$ illustrates the buoyancy forces felt by a descending cold slab within the mantle transition zone.